ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### Client Usage Guidance on Filtered Users:

 Initially, the client application need not provide any user mapping elements within the children of `nimble-rich-text-mention-users`.
 It can be empty.
-However, if the editor loads with an initial markdown string that contains `mentionedUsers`, the client should then load those user mapping elements.
-This is to render the user IDs in the markdown string should load as a user name in the editor and mapping elements should remains there in the DOM through out the instance and should not filtered by the client.
-Basically, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users list which should not be dynamic loading by the client.
-However, the `mentionedUsers` will be filtered internally within the Nimble editor or configuration component whenever texts added after `@` in the editor.
+However, if the editor loads with an initial markdown string that contains user mentions, then the client should load those user mapping elements.
+This is to load the user IDs in the markdown string and to render as a user name in the editor.
+The already mentioned user mapping elements should remain there in the DOM throughout the instance and should not filtered by the client dynamically.
+Therefore, it is advisable to keep two lists, `filteredOptions` for dynamic filtering of users to populate in the `@mention` popup and `mentionedUsers` for storing the already mentioned users which should not be dynamically loaded by the client.
+Later, the `mentionedUsers` will be filtered internally within the Nimble editor or configuration component to show the names in the popup whenever texts added after `@` in the editor.

 The `nimble-rich-text-mention-users` component will emit an event whenever the `@` character is entered into the editor.
 Client can listen to the `mention-update` event and provide the other initial user lists that are not mentioned already.

-It is recommended to `sort` the usernames in alphabetical order and sent at most twenty users list at a time to reduce the number of elements in the DOM for a single page.
+It is recommended to `sort` the usernames in alphabetical order and sent at most 20 users list at a time to reduce the number of elements in the DOM for a single page.
 This dynamic loading of users list will help us specifically in comments feature when there are lot of `@mention` happens in a single page and if the users list is huge, it may cause the page to load slower as the mapping mention element is provided for every editor.